cloudfoundry/bpm-release/docs/bpm.md

 ### Processes

-Jobs are made up of multiple processes though most jobs will only have a single process.
-Processes are isolated from one another via process table and can have independent performance restrictions imposed upon them but, importantly, processes can share portions of the filesystem.
+Jobs can made up of multiple processes though most jobs will only have a single process.
+Processes are isolated from one another and can have independent performance restrictions imposed upon them but processes do share portions of the filesystem.
 Processes are *always* collocated on the same machine as each other.

 Due to how common the case of a single process per job is you can generally omit the process argument from many of the `bpm` commands.
 In this case the job